 Professional Summary

-Graham Braun is a first year PhD student in Bronze Age Archaeology.
+Graham Braun is a second year PhD student in Bronze Age Archaeology.
 He holds a B.A.
-Honours from the University of Victoria and an M.A. from the University of British Columbia, where he wrote an M.A. thesis entitled 'Evaluating Entanglements at Middle–Late Bronze Age Phylakopi: A Space Syntax Approach to the Pillar Rooms Complex and LH IIIA Megaron'.
-His research centres on the archaeology of Bronze Age Aegean/Mediterranean architecture and he is particularly focused on how architectural theory and environmental psychology can be utilized to understand built environments uncovered in the archaeological record.
-This has also led to an interest in tools for the digital mapping and analysis of buildings, sites, and landscapes including GIS, Depthmap, geophysical survey methods, drone orthophotography, and terrestrial laser scanning.
-Graham holds further research interests in cultural entanglement as it can be identified in archaeological evidence, Greek history and historiography, and the development of archaeological thought.
+Honours from the University of Victoria and an M.A. from the University of British Columbia, where he wrote an M.A. thesis on 'Minoanizing' and 'Mycenaeanizing' architecture at Phylakopi on Melos.
+His research centres on the archaeology of Bronze Age Aegean/Mediterranean architecture, cultural entanglement as identified in the archaeological record, and tools for the digital mapping and analysis of buildings, sites, and landscapes.
+During the 2024-25 academic year, Graham will be the Emily Townsend Vermeule Fellow at the American School of Classical Studies in Athens.

-Graham has worked as a trench supervisor and geophysical surveyor with the Eastern Boeotia Archaeological Project at ancient Eleon and as an excavator with the Anavlochos Project in eastern Crete.
+Graham has completed archaeological work with the Eastern Boeotia Archaeological Project at ancient Eleon, the Anavlochos Project in eastern Crete, and the Kalavasos and Maroni Built Environments Project in southcentral Cyprus.
 He is currently working on a co-authored project to digitally record monumental Late Bronze Age ashlar buildings in Cyprus and understand their associated construction practices through energetic analysis.

 Education